vporton/xrpl_async-rs/README.md

 # xrpl_async-rs

-_(The basics are almost fully done during the hackathon, but only some request methodss and transaction types are implemented, so the library is not yet practically usable.
+_(The basics are almost fully done during the hackathon, but only some request methods and transaction types are implemented, so the library is not yet practically usable.
 It is anticipated that XRPL Foundation will give a grant to implement all methods and types and test them.)_